 Step 2: Load the DVD Source

 Once installed, open the program and switch to the Copy module.
-Then, insert the DVD into your optical drive.
-The software will detect it automatically.
+Insert the DVD into your optical drive.
+The software will detect the disc automatically in many cases.
 You can also click "+" to load the disc manually, or drag and drop an ISO/DVD folder into the main interface.

 How to Backup Protected DVDs By DVDFab DVD Copy